Educational Requirements

 - High earning potential with performance-based incentives.

-- Flexible work hours and autonomy in managing client relationships.
+- Flexible work hours and autonomy.

-- Continuous learning and professional development opportunities.
+- Continuous learning and professional development.

-- High demand for skilled financial advisors in India.
+- High demand for financial planning services.

-- Opportunity to build long-term relationships with clients.
+- Opportunity to build long-term client relationships.

 Cons

-- High pressure to meet sales targets and client expectations.
+- High pressure to meet sales targets.

 - Requires continuous learning to stay updated.